Riley Gaines

-Riley Marie Gaines Barker (born April 21, 2000) is an American conservative political activist and former collegiate swimmer known for campaigning against the participation of trans women in women's sports.
-A twelve-time NCAA All-American, she competed for the Kentucky Wildcats swim team in the Southeastern Conference before graduating and focusing on political activism.
+Riley Marie Gaines Barker (born April 21, 2000) is an American conservative political activist and former collegiate swimmer known for campaigning against the participation of trans women in women's sports and against public acceptance of transgender people more widely.
+A twelve-time NCAA All-American, she competed for the University of Kentucky's Kentucky Wildcats swim team in the Southeastern Conference before graduating and focusing on anti-trans activism.

 Since 2023, Gaines has hosted the weekly OutKick and Fox Nation podcast Gaines for Girls.

 Early life

 Gaines was born and raised in Nashville, Tennessee.
 Her parents were active in sports.
 Her father, Brad Gaines, played football at Vanderbilt University and her mother, Telisha Gaines, played softball at Donelson Christian Academy and Austin Peay State University.
 Gaines attended Station Camp High School in Gallatin, Tennessee.
 As a junior, she won the 100-yard butterfly and 100-yard freestyle in the TISCA High School Swim & Dive Championship in Knoxville in 2017.
 She was invited to a 2016 United States Olympic Trials event, but failed to qualify after placing 85th.